-A. Vasia Markides (ﬁlmmaker, Greek Cypriot ﬁlmmaker); Ceren Boğaç (Turkish Cypriot academic architect brought up facing Varosha); Armando Garma Fernandez (Architect, Animator & Filmmaker); George C. Lordos (Greek Cypriot economist and third-generation family business leader, born in Famagusta); Fiona Mullen (economist specializing in the Cyprus economy including post-settlement); Emily Markides (permaculture adjunct professor; Famagusta native; the vision’s originator).
+A. Vasia Markides (Cypriot ﬁlmmaker); Ceren Boğaç (Cypriot / Famagustian academic architect); Armando Garma-Fernandez (Architect, Animator & Filmmaker); Fiona Mullen (economist specializing in the Cyprus economy including post-settlement); Emily Markides (permaculture adjunct professor; Famagusta native; the vision’s originator).
 Other team members are listed at the end of this FAQ.

 Q. How are you funding this?

 A. Primarily through private donations.
-For the documentary, we raised $34,000 from our crowd-funded Kickstarter campaign, 10% of which goes to Kickstarter and Amazon fees.
+For the documentary, we raised $17,000 in private donations and $34,000 from our crowd-funded Kickstarter campaign, 10% of which goes to Kickstarter.
 Documentaries that pay their staff regular salaries typically cost $300,000 – 1 million, so we are starting this on a shoestring and we are still campaigning for more funds.
 For the architectural design studio, we have raised $20,000 through private donations to cover travel, accommodation and costs on the ground.
 We have also received a pledge for a small donation from an EU-based NGO (non-governmental organization).
 This money will be used to cover costs such as equipment, travel, services, etc. All spending will be fully accounted for.